Tapered annual allowance explained

 Your adjusted income is essentially your net income plus any personal and employer pension contributions.
 For a full explanation, see the Government’s guidance on calculating adjusted income.

-If your adjusted income exceeds £240,000, you will be subject to a tapered annual allowance.
+If your adjusted income exceeds £260,000, and your threshold income is above £200,000, you will be subject to a tapered annual allowance.

 What happens if I am already subject to the money purchase annual allowance (MPAA)?